Decouple an abstraction from its implementation so that the two can vary independently — avoiding a permanent binding between them.

 class EmailSender {}

-Defines the interface for the implementation layer.
-Typically lower-level operations that the Abstraction composes into higher-level operations.
+Defines the low-level operations interface for the implementation layer.

 // Bridge Pattern — Notification System